SIMLUKE/Emacs-config/README.md

 ## Install
 Just execute my script bro (will take some time)
+(if asked project root, awnser ".")
+(if asked to compile vterm say yes)

 ## Update
 Just execute my script bro (will take some time)